 These mansions symbolize a broader real estate reality in the Puget Sound region: Money often heads east.
-According to the Northwest Multiple Listing Service, all of Seattle's most expensive suburbs can be found in the Eastside—with one exception.
+According to Northwest Multiple Listing Service data through June of 2021, all of Seattle's most expensive suburbs can be found in the Eastside—with one exception.

-Somehow, this Lake Washington isle managed to get pricier in 2020.
+Somehow, this Lake Washington isle has managed to get pricier.
 The city of 25,000 has long topped lists of the most affluent communities in Washington; these days, its average home sells for nearly $2 million.
 Here you can find both sylvan and waterfront properties, sometimes all in one: The Deerwood Estate was listed in early 2021 for nearly $14 million.

 Bellevue (and points west)